How to travel with camping gear

 If you're car camping, you don’t need to worry about the weight of your camping gear on your back so you're able to have more comfort equipment, like a kitchen set and some comfortable camping chairs.

 If you are backpacking with all your camping gear, shop for a lightweight tent, a small stove and light sleeping equipment.
 Remember, the lighter your pack, the further you’ll go.

-Your cooking gear however may be better packed in a more accessible location, as you might want to boil up some water during the day.
+Your cooking gear may be better packed in a more accessible location, as you might want to boil up some water during the day.